Distributor: Warner Bros.

 The reason for Bjork’s dismissal is that she showed up with her lover and illegitimate child, and Warner Brothers didn’t want a scandal on their hands.
 (The Ingrid Bergman – Roberto Rossellini scandal was fresh in Hollywood’s mind.)
 Whatever one might think about Anne Baxter’s performance, we will agree that she doesn’t have quite the same qualities as Anita Bjork.
 It is difficult to believe that she is a part of Quebec society.
 Perhaps Hitchcock’s disappointment was palpable, because Baxter seemed to feel somewhat rejected by what she considered the director’s apathetic treatment of her.
 The director dyed the actress’s hair blonde and altered Bjork’s wardrobe to fit Baxter, but he was unable to turn her into a convincing Quebecer.

 Many actors were discussed as being suitable to play the role of the tortured Father Logan (including James Stewart and Laurence Olivier), but it is difficult to picture anyone other than Montgomery Clift in this particular role.
 Of course, the process of actually working with Clift was not without its problems.
 The actor had many personal demons and a habit of trying to drown them in a bottle (or with narcotics).
-His neurosis were certainly problematic on the set of I Confess, and his particular working methods were at odds with Hitchcock’s.
+His neurosis was certainly problematic on the set of I Confess, and his particular working methods were at odds with Hitchcock’s.

 “…Hitchcock had problems communicating with Montgomery Clift, who was then at the apogee of his career and steeped in the Method school of acting which was just manifesting itself in Hollywood… After Brando, Clift and James Dean were the foremost exponents of the method, which primarily meant that the actor got inside his character, and concentrated on motivation and background to deliver a fully rounded portrayal of the person, not just as the camera caught him for a specific scene, but where he had come from, where he was going, what impelled him to be there – the very antithesis of Hitchcock’s methods.
 Clift’s biographer, Robert LaGuardia, wrote that Hitchcock ‘simply couldn’t understand the fanatical intensity of Monty.
 He complained constantly about ‘all that preparation … Over and Over, Hitch had to stop and explain to Monty why, at the end of a certain scene he had to look up at a church or suddenly turn around.
 He wasn’t used to having to explain to his actors that he intended to edit in a shot of a clanging bell or some such event.’
-The contrast between actor and director manifested itself early in the shooting, when blue-eyed Clift insisted on wearing brown contact lenses because the script stated that Father Logan’s eyes were brown.
-Hitchcock found this totally incomprehensible, not least because I Confess was shot in black and white.” –Patrick Humphries (The Films of Alfred Hitchcock, 1986)
+The contrast between actor and director manifested itself early in the shooting, when [green]-eyed Clift insisted on wearing brown contact lenses because the script stated that Father Logan’s eyes were brown.
+Hitchcock found this totally incomprehensible, not least because I Confess was shot in black and white.” —Patrick Humphries (The Films of Alfred Hitchcock, 1986)

 Hitchcock’s efforts certainly weren’t in vain.
 Clift really adored the script—the original script that ended in the Father Logan’s unjust execution.
 He began preparing for the role with enthusiasm and spent a week doing research in a monastery before filming.
 Unfortunately, he was less enthusiastic about the changes that had been made to the script when he arrived in New York for his camera tests.
 He was at least in agreement with his director on this issue (not that it did either one of them any good).